Connecting to MariaDB

 In order to connect to the MariaDB server, the client software must provide the correct connection parameters.
-The client software will most often be the mysql client, used for entering statements from the command line, but the same concepts apply to any client, such as a graphical clients, a client to run backups such as mysqldump, etc. The rest of this article assumes that the mysql command line client is used.
+The client software will most often be the mariadb client, used for entering statements from the command line, but the same concepts apply to any client, such as a graphical client, a client to run backups such as mariadb-dump, etc. The rest of this article assumes that the mariadb command line client is used.

 If a connection parameter is not provided, it will revert to a default value.

-For example, to connect to MariaDB using only default values with the mysql client, enter the following from the command line:
+For example, to connect to MariaDB using only default values with the mariadb client, enter the following from the command line:

 In this case, the following defaults apply: